oracle-livelabs/database/heatwave-machine-learning/create-dbs/create-dbs.md

 In this lab, you will be guided through the following tasks:

+- Create a Compartment
+- Create a policy
 - Create a Virtual Cloud Network
 - Create MySQL HeatWave Database